 73% found work very satisfying and meaningful

-Community College vs. University Teaching
+Community College vs. University Job

-Community College professors often come from graduate schools at Universities and may have planned a tenure track University career.
+Community college professors often come from graduate schools at Universities and may have planned a tenure-track university career.
 In fact, 20% of all members of the Modern Language Association teach at community colleges.
 Some chose that route, and others fell into it after they could not find a job at a 4-year college.